Cyberstalking and Cyberharassment Crimes in Michigan

 Cyberstalking and Cyberharassment Charges in Michigan

+Cyberstalking and Cyberharassment charges have become more routine due to the advances in computer and internet capability.
 Cyberstalking is using the Internet, email, or other electronic communications to stalk and generally refers to a pattern of threatening or malicious behavior.
 Anyone can cyberstalk a person, and it is often challenging to determine who is doing it.
 Police departments are developing high-tech investigative divisions staffed by computer experts with knowledge and training to investigate computer crimes.
-Because of the advances in computer and internet investigations, arrests in cyberstalking and cyberharassment cases are routine.

 Cyberstalking is not limited to computers.
 Every smartphone, internet-accessible television, tablet, or another electronic device can be used to commit cyberstalking crimes.
 The explosion of social media platforms has created a ripe minefield for expressing frustrations and anger.
 Posts and messages made over the Internet, even those made in jest or out of a moment of angry frustration, can be used as evidence in criminal prosecutions.